jtejadavilca/info-util-code/ReactJS-NextJS/README.md

 export const { GET, POST } = handlers;
 ```

-6. Create the action to sign in the user in `/src/actions/auth/login.ts`:
+7. Create the action to sign in the user in `/src/actions/auth/login.ts` and the action to sign out the user in `/src/actions/auth/logout.ts`:
     > IMPORTANT: This structre gave me some issues, because even though login process was successful,
     > it throws an exception, and it's necessary to handle it and check if it is an AuthError,
     > if IS IS NOT, then throw it again, so it will redirect correctly (which is weird, but it is how documentation is).

+#### login.ts:

 ```ts
 // /src/actions/auth/login.ts